 I’m in the kitchen in my apartment, it’s almost 11:30 at night and I have to be at work tomorrow by 9am sharp.
 I’m scurrying around the kitchen simultaneously trying to clean up, study Russian and get ready for tomorrow so I can go to bed at somewhat of a reasonable hour (hint it isn’t gonna happen) Instead I’m passing around the living room practically throwing a miniature conniption fit at the mess that I majestically created out of a fairly clean apartment just a couple of hours before.
 My thoughts are racing faster than a Japanese bullet train arrives from Tokyo to Kyoto.
 My thoughts are semi-logical mostly ridiculous and non-consequential and at times arbitrary.
 “Oh, my goodness, it’s already 11:30 pm and my kitchen is a bleeping mess.
 Gosh Darn it, why wasn’t I raised by tiger parents, If they were to be more demanding and shovel more expectations on me I would have been farther along in life.
 I should have taken more AP’s in high school.”
 “Oh no, I forgot to return my friend’s phone call and write Yu Xia a message, they probably think that I’m a selfish prick and yell at me.
 I’ll end up with no friends and spend the rest of my life alone.
 What, I’m 28 years old, most people have their life together by now and are doing amazingly in their careers, I’m still really figuring out what I want to do.
 They must think that I am a loser.
 Omg, the dishes are piling up in the sink and the apartment is filthy, what if my apartment manager comes and inspects the place tomorrow I’ll be evicted for sure.”
 “Wait, I should really read a little bit of the Tale of Genii, I haven’t done anything productive and intellectual today.
 If I don’t spend every waking moment engaged.
 I’m nothing I’m already such a pitiful creature for needing eight hours of sleep, this makes me even more of a loser”.

 Finally, at 2:30 a.m.
 I collapse from exhaustion (and the belated effects of my sleeping medication and finally go to sleep).
 By 7 a.m.
 I awake utterly exhausted from last night’s ordeal.
 As I lay limply on my bed.
 I call in sick to work and slowly sink deeper into depression (and my mattress) feeling helpless and despondent and extreme anxiety robs me of another day in my life.
 I lay silently in bed and drift off again to sleep, not to emerge from my sleep until the next day.
 Up until very recently this was a typical anxiety-stricken day (or rather night) for me.
 My anxiety demons would attack me at any time of the day causing me to question every step I talk and everything I do.
 At times it was pervasive and all-consuming encompassing my entire world view.
 My amygdala was running like a hamster on a treadmill going ninety miles an hour.
 The apprehensive thoughts just kept inundating my soul until all my self-control suffocated under its breath.
+I wish cbd sarasota was more readily available as it’s been proven to help with anxiety.
+If you’re interested in this and would like to learn even more about it check out the top canadian weed strains.

 Over the years the means of determining a diagnosis of Autism Spectrum between the United States and the rest of the world has been less than harmonious.
 However, more recently, the DSM-5, i.e., the Diagnostic and Statistical Manual of the American Psychiatric Association as well as the ICD-10, the International Statistical Classification of Diseases and Related Health Problems (World Health Organization), have become more synchronic.
 This new-found harmony enables researchers and clinicians across the globe to speak with greater clarity in terms of their understanding of what Autism Spectrum Disorder comprises.
 Autism Spectrum has increased significantly, according to the Centers for Disease Control (CDC), having demonstrated an increase of 150% since the year 2000.
 Their most recent findings in 2016 were that 1 in 59 eight-year olds are on the Autism Spectrum; with a special note that 1 in 34 eight-year olds in New Jersey are on the Autism Spectrum.